Autonomous-Finance/dca-agent/README.md

 - direct interaction with pool, no router
 - single owner (initially the deployment signer, but can be changed),
 - single currency pair
-- bot is supposed to be owned / controlled by user with an arweave wallet, not by another bot (msg.From vs. Owner)
+- agent is supposed to be owned / controlled by user with an arweave wallet, not by another Agent (msg.From vs. Owner)

 ### Operate
 - allows loading up with base token